Tulesha/Avalonia.Controls.Knob/README.md

 supports
 angular dragging,
 click-to-position functionality, keyboard navigation, mouse wheel interaction, and tick-based positioning.
-Perfect for audio controls, settings panels, and any scenario where you need a circular value selection interface.
+Perfect for potentiometers, audio controls, settings panels, and any scenario where you need a circular value selection interface.

 ### API